PzKpfw999/Bitburner/README.md

 # Bitburner
 Bitburner game repo

-Some useful script in Bitburner
+Some useful scripts in Bitburner